linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 Many contracts specify that the parties receive payoffs that are contingent on some other variable, such as the action taken by the agent, the state of nature, or the firm's output or profit.
 Contingent contracts may be used even when monitoring is not feasible.

 Now consider a state-contingent contract – one party's payoff is contingent on only the state of nature.
-Suppose Agent pays Principal a license fee of  $300 if demand is low and a license fee of$ 500 if demand is high and keeps any additional earnings.
+Suppose Agent pays Principal a license fee of  \$300 if demand is low and a license fee of\$ 500 if demand is high and keeps any additional earnings.

 As the residual claimant, Agent has an incentive to provide high effort<sup>1</sup>.
 Her residual payoff varies with demand:

-- If demand is low, the shop earns  $1,000, she pays Principal$ 300, and retains $700.
+- If demand is low, the shop earns  \$1,000, she pays Principal\$ 300, and retains \$700.
-- If demand is high, the shop earns  $1,500, so she keeps$ 1,000 after paying Principal $500.
+- If demand is high, the shop earns  \$1,500, so she keeps\$ 1,000 after paying Principal \$500.

 Hence, Agent's net expected payoff is